charliecalvert/CloudNotes/Assignments/React/ReactHooks.md

 ## Thumbsucker

-React Hooks really do simplify our code, but I am not so happy about losing React Class components because I like the class syntax.
+React Hooks do simplify our code, but I am not so happy about losing React Class Components because I like the class syntax.

 Regardless of how resistant to change I may be, it looks as though React Hooks are going to play an increasingly large roll in the future of React.
 Hooks first showed up about a year ago (Fall, 2018).
-Now they are embraced heavily both by the React team and large portions of the community.
+Now they are embraced heavily both by the React team and large portions of the React community.

-We can use React Hooks and React Class Components in the same application.
-So we need not move over all at once.
+**NOTE**: _We can use React Hooks and React Class Components in the same application.
+So we need not move over all our code at once._

 Nothing is certain, but right now it certainly looks as though new development should be based on React hooks.
 It is the wave of the future.

 ## Turn it in